julioshinoda/poke_trader/README.md

-# poke_trader
+POKE TRADER

-API for calculate pokemon trade
+API that calculate a trade between 2 trainers with maximum of 6 pokemons each.